corda/corda-docs-portal/content/en/tutorials/corda/4.8/os/build-basic-cordapp/basic-cordapp-running.md

 ## Learning objectives

-After you have completed this tutorial, you will know how to deploy, launch, and interact with the CorDapp that you built when following the previous tutorials.
+After you have completed this tutorial, you will know how to deploy, launch, and interact with the CorDapp that you built by following the previous tutorials.

 The Corda network needed for this CorDapp includes one notary and two nodes, each representing a party in the network - Farmer Bob and Peter.
 A Corda node is an individual instance of Corda representing one party in a network.

-Deploy and run your CorDapp on the following test nodes:
+Deploy and run your CorDapp on the test nodes:

-* Notary, which runs a notary service
+* `Notary`, which runs a notary service.
-* PartyA
+* `PartyA`.
-* PartyB
+* `PartyB`.

 ## Deploy the CorDapp locally